jeffreysorgen/golf-club-sensors/docs/AppDev.md

 **To do:**

 1. Develop the Hello World of Android Apps
-  a.
-Then add buttons
+    1. Then add buttons: "On" "Off" "Quit"
+    1. Enable flashlight to turn on and off
+        1. When on, "On" is greyed out, etc.
+    1. Then enable high and low tone beeps for each button
 2. Add BLE capability
 3. Move on to KWS

 ##### Development:

 - Enable smartphone functions with Android Studio
-- Try and utilize a virtual environment. _(not for this)_
 - Enable the app to act upon a BLE characteristic changing from 0 to 1

 ##
+### Working with Android Studio

 - Install Android Studio. (done)
 - Buy _motion.golf_ domain. (done)